GetJobber/atlantis/CONTRIBUTING.md

 2. Copy the proposal template and place it under `docs/proposals/<component_name>/README.md`
 3. Fill out the proposal template
-4. Submit a PR for the propsoal
+4. Submit a PR for the proposal
 5. Gather feedback and iterate on proposal
 6. Once approved a maintainer will land the proposal in `master` and they'll create an `Issue` ticket to implement the proposal.